 - Capsules – Lilies and poppies are plants that produce capsules, which are notable by opening along three or more lines at the top of the fruit to release their seeds.

 - Achenes – Achenes have a single seed, fairly loosely held within, except for one small moorage called the funiculus.
 The sunflower seed is an achene.

-- Samaras – Ash and elm trees produce smaras which are modified achene that has a flattened, “wing” portion of the pericarp.
+- Samaras – Ash and elm trees produce samaras which are modified achene that have a flattened, “wing” portion of the pericarp.

 The exact categorization of fruits can be a little confusing and has no bearing on the long held belief that a fruit is sweet while a vegetable is savory.
 Basically, if it has seeds, it’s a fruit (or an ovary such as nuts), and if not, it’s a vegetable.